Guarantees for vulnerable groups

 Women subjected to or at risk of domestic violence or sexual or gender-based violence by people other than family members must be protected by the competent state authorities.
 When a woman contacts the police or any other state institution or a third party informs the authorities, depending on the case, either preventive or protective measures should be taken.
 Temporary protection beneficiary women can also benefit from these measures.

 Another related practical limitation is that, although the law clearly provides that both women at risk of violence and women who have actually been subjected to violence should be able to access shelters, in practice due to capacity problems only women who have actually been subjected to violence are offered access to existing shelters.
 In most cases, shelters also inquire into the women’s claim to ascertain that violence is “certain” and request evidence such as an assault report or a criminal investigation, although practice is not uniform across the country.
+In South-Eastern Anatolia, the need for women’s shelters is very high.
+Due to capacity problems, some shelters give priority to women with an assault report or a criminal investigation, which is very difficult for refugee/asylum-seeking women.
+As a rule, women placed in shelters can stay in the facility for up to six months.
+Even if they are lucky enough to find a place in a women’s shelter, they generally return to the house where they experienced violence at the end of six months.
+Protection and prevention mechanisms in cases of SGBV/GBV against refugee women in Türkiye do not work effectively.[12]

 As a rule, women placed in shelters can stay in the facility up to 6 months.
 This period can be extended on exceptional basis.
-Victims of human trafficking are housed in two shelters located in Ankara and Kirikkale for one month (see International Protection: Special Reception Needs).[8]
+Victims of human trafficking are housed in two shelters located in Ankara and Kırkkale for one month (see International Protection: Special Reception Needs).[13]

 The Women Shelters Regulation issued in 2013 also clearly indicates that for a woman to be admitted to a shelter, she is not required to provide a valid identity document.
 However, a Temporary Protection Identification Document is required of women seeking to be admitted to shelters in practice.
-To admit applicants in 2022, some women’s shelters in Istanbul required registration with the municipality and a valid identification number.[9]
+To admit applicants in 2023, some women’s shelters required registration with the municipality and a valid identification number.[14]
+In 2023, in some cities, women who were victims of SGBV had their applications taken, and they could access protection immediately.
+In some small towns, some ŞÖNİMs (shelters) accept refugee women even without a criminal complaint reported against the perpetrator.
+However, in Ankara, the shelter requires a criminal complaint and the ID card of the applicant.[15]

+Discriminatory behavior is common among public officers working at courthouses.
+Alongside open hate speech, public officers can display other forms of discrimination against refugees, such as not properly informing them or slowing down the judicial process.
 Access to justice in the courts is further complicated due to language barriers.
 Women receive notifications from the courts in Turkish not in Arabic including in SMS messages.
 Syrian women’s cases can be rejected due to a lack of translators in the courts or a lack of knowledge on the part of the legal aid staff.
+Some NGOs provides information on their rights, such as Women’s Solidarity Foundation, Mavi Kalem, and Refugee Rights Türkiye.

 Polygamous and arranged marriages

 Initiatives such as the Child Protection Centre run by Türk Kızılay in Altındağ, Ankara offer information to women on early pregnancy, child marriage, sexual harassment, reproductive rights and contraception.
+Many NGOs have child protection activities.

 In addition, polygamous marriages have an impact on refugees’ access to certain rights such as Social Welfare.
 The assistance granted under the ESSN, for instance, is only provided to one wife and her registered per household.[27]